MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot-faq.md

 ---
 # Chat with Copilot FAQ

-This article answers common questions about chat in Business Central.
+This article answers some common questions about chatting with Coplit in Business Central.
+The questions pertain to .
+For questions related to AI of chat, go to []()

 ## Can admins grant or deny permission to individual users to get access to chat?